kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 to identify to which ping the peer has responded.

-When sending QSS_PING frames of type 0xTBD+1 in response, endpoints MUST echo the Sequence Number that they have received.
+When sending QSS_PING frames of type 0xTBD+1 in response, endpoints MUST echo the Sequence Number that they received.

 When receiving multiple QSS_PING frames of type 0xTBD before having the chance to respond, an endpoint MAY only respond with one QSS_PING frame of type 0xTBD+1